MoCoMakers/qt-panda/documentation/PC_GUI_LAYOUT.md

 **What it does:**
 Controls the Y-axis position of the STM tip, moving it forward and backward across the sample.
 Together with DACX, this defines the 2D scan plane.

+**Default value:** **32768** (center position, 0V)

+**Voltage conversion:** Same as DACZ and DACX - `volts = (dac - 32768) / 32768 * 10.0 / 2.0`, giving a range of approximately **-2.5V to +2.5V**.

+**Manual control:** This provides **manual control of the Piezo Y-axis**.
+Use this to position the tip at a specific location before scanning, or to define scan boundaries.

 **Why it's important:**
 DACY works in conjunction with DACX to create the 2D scan pattern.
 The tip scans in lines (X-direction), then steps in the Y-direction to the next line, creating a raster pattern.
 The Y-axis also has micrometer-scale range.

 **How it works:**
-Identical to DACX - enter a DAC value and click "DACY" to set it.
+Enter a DAC value.
+The display automatically shows the converted voltage.
+Click "DACY" to send the "DACY" command to the STM controller, which sets the Y-axis piezo voltage.
 During scanning, the controller steps DACY between scan lines while sweeping DACX along each line.

 **Typical usage:**
 - Manual positioning to select scan area